Uvalde school police chief says he’s still cooperating | WTOP News

 “She thought the door would lock because that door is always supposed to be locked,” Flanary said.

-Flanary did not immediately return telephone messages left at his office from The Associated Press.
+Flanary has not returned telephone messages left at his office by AP.

-Later Tuesday, the Combined Law Enforcement Association of Texas, which represents police officers, urged its member officers to cooperate with “all government investigations” into the shooting and police response and endorsed a federal probe already announced by the Justice Department.
+On Wednesday, Gov. Greg Abbott asked top lawmakers to convene a legislative committee to examine and make recommendations on “school safety, mental health, social media, police training, firearm safety and more.”

-The organization was also sharply critical of the constantly changing narrative of events that has emerged so far.
+The next Texas legislative session is scheduled for January 2023, although some lawmakers have urged Abbott to call a special session in response to the shooting.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting